architectural bridge

 There are certain trades that are excluded, for example, money-lending, property development and, more recently, companies involved in energy generation.
 We advise seeking advance assurance from HMRC before an application for EIS status is made to ensure investments will qualify.

-How much you can invest
+How much can you invest?

-• EIS, it is possible to invest up to £1 million a tax year and obtain tax relief as below.
+• EIS, it is possible to invest up to £1 million a tax year and obtain tax relief as follows.
 This is doubled to £2 million a tax year as long as amounts over the initial £1 million limit are invested only in knowledge-intensive companies.

 • SEIS, the limit is £200,000 a tax year.
 Where the limit is not used for the previous year, this limit can be doubled, provided a claim to carry back some of the investment to the previous year is made.